 - The Airside Business Park is located on the site of the former airport terminal.
 Currently, there are six buildings totaling over 400,000 square feet completed and substantially occupied. - Clinton Commerce Park is a 330-acre bulk warehouse park on the northwest side of PIT.
 Construction of a 100,000 square foot, build-to-suit facility for a printing company was completed in 2008 and is currently occupied.
 In addition, a 400,000 square foot building designed for bulk warehousing was completed and leased in 2009.
 A 225,000 square foot facility also completed in 2009 is currently occupied.
-In 2016, a 300,000 square foot building was completed and a fifth building was completed in July of 2017 and is 265,000 square feet. - Cherrington Commerce Park is a 160-acre business park located on the east side of PIT where site work was completed in 2008.
-In 2010, site work was completed on a 90-acre park called the PIT International Logistics Center.
+In 2016, a 300,000 square foot building was completed and a fifth building was completed in July of 2017 and is 265,000 square feet.
+Currently, two buildings are under construction with completion dates anticipated in the 4th quarter of 2019.
+The buildings are 66,000 square feet and 202,000 respectively. - Cherrington Commerce Park is a 160-acre business park located on the east side of PIT where site work was completed in 2008.
+In 2010, site work was completed on a 90-acre park called the Pittsburgh International Business Park.
 Five buildings have been constructed totaling more than 265,000 square feet. - Dick's Sporting Goods relocated its world corporate headquarters at PIT in 2009.
 The company currently leases 186 acres of airport property in the Northfield site and has constructed a 661,000 square foot office complex and a 70,000 square foot corporate hangar.
 The company took occupancy of those facilities in February 2010.
 In 2013, Dick's entered into a lease for the remaining Northfield acreage and has plans to complete the first building on this new site.
 Dick's is planning for further development in the future.
 Their agreement has been extended through 2020.

-(a Component Unit of County of Allegheny, Pennsylvania) Capital Asset and Other Airport Information (Continued) December 31, 2017
+(a Component Unit of County of Allegheny, Pennsylvania) Capital Asset and Other Airport Information (Continued) December 31, 2018